Network Modeling for Epidemics

 Welcome

-We assume a working knowledge of R; some background in infectious disease modeling (e.g., compartmental or differential equation modeling) is helpful but not necessary.
+• NME-I: Working knowledge of R. Background in infectious disease modeling is helpful but not required.

 Instructors